 My Year in Volunteering

-- Microsoft TechHer Community Webinar: Introduction to Azure and Cloud Computing
+- Speaker at Microsoft TechHer Community Webinar: Introduction to Azure and Cloud Computing

 - Code First Girls Research Fellow & Python Instructor